brycewray/hugo-site/content/posts/2020/11/what-apple-silicon-means-web-developers.md

 And why not?
 Since the web runs on [\*nix](https://en.wikipedia.org/wiki/Unix-like), there is a significant incentive to build websites while using an operating system that combines enormous user-friendliness with a \*nix-like foundation.
 (To be specific, macOS is based on [BSD](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution), but that's another story.)

-This choice of OSs has become considerably more interesting in recent days with the introduction of [Apple's first Mac models](https://support.apple.com/en-us/HT211814)---Mac Mini, MacBook Air, and the 13-inch version of the MacBook Pro---whose central processing units (CPUs) are created by Apple itself.
+This choice of OSs has become considerably more interesting in recent days with the introduction of [Apple's first Mac models](https://support.apple.com/en-us/HT211814) --- Mac Mini, MacBook Air, and the 13-inch version of the MacBook Pro --- whose central processing units (CPUs) are created by Apple itself.
 And, while what we're seeing now constitute only the beginning of a transition from Intel-created CPUs to Apple Silicon, [it's clear the move is a *big* win](https://www.zdnet.com/article/apple-silicon-m1-is-everything-apple-promised-so-whats-next/).

 The processors are enabling precisely the gains that Apple has promised ever since [announcing](https://www.apple.com/newsroom/2020/06/apple-announces-mac-transition-to-apple-silicon/) Apple Silicon-based Macs back in June.
 Compared to their Intel-based predecessors, these new Macs are tremendously faster, more power-efficient, and more RAM-efficient.
 They're even able to emulate Intel-optimized software so it runs at least as well as on the Intel-based Macs they're replacing, and often *better*.